 - Multi sensory play: have the child make the letter out of slime, play-doh, in sand, big on a vertical white board etc.

 - Sensory writing bag– fill a baggie with shaving cream.
 Write letters on the bag with permanent marker and ask the child to trace the lines with their finger.
 Or just use the finger to mark into the shaving cream.
 Then, trace over the marks before they disappear.

 - Simon says: have your child write the letter in the air by mimicking your large arm movements!

 - Group similar letters that start at the same point together.
 For example, “Frog Jump” capitals are a good place to start.
 FBRPD are all letters that start at the top, go down, and HOP to the top to finish the letter.

 - Verbally say the directions for how to form the letter to enforce auditory learning.
 For example to make the letter B, say “start at the top, doooown to the bottom, HOP to the top, little belly, little belly.”
 You can get creative with this!

 Hopefully these techniques will give you some alternatives to tracing at home.
 Happy handwriting!

-Ps.
-For any therapists/interested people who want to know the research for this I’ve attached a couple research articles for your consideration.
+For any therapists/interested people who want to know the research on tracing I’ve attached a couple research articles for your consideration.